Thanks for visiting 🙂

 Lion Brand Vanna’s Choice has a wonderful variety of brighter trendier colors.
-This isn’t quite as soft as some of the other baby yarns but among 100% acrylic yarns it’s pretty good.
+It isn’t quite as soft as some of the other baby yarns, but among 100% acrylic yarns it’s pretty good.
 Machine washable and dryable.

-Lion Brand Yarn 430-213B Jiffy Thick and Quick Yarn- Using a soft bulky weight yarn like this will cut down on the time taken to knit and make for an extra cuddly blanket.
+Lion Brand Yarn 430-213B Jiffy Thick and Quick Yarn- Using a soft, bulky weight yarn like this will cut down on time taken to knit and make for an extra cuddly blanket.

 Caron Simply Soft - 100% acrylic and comes in a large range of fun colors with sheen.
 Soft to the touch.
 Gentle machine wash and gentle dry.

-Knit Picks Brava - 100% acrylic that comes in a large range of bright colors.
+Knit Picks Brava - 100% acrylic that comes in a broad range of bright colors.
 Soft and easy to work with.
 Machine Washable and Dryable on low.

 Bernat Softee Baby - 100% acrylic, soft to touch and machine washable.

-Patons Silk Bamboo - Soft to the touch with the gorgeous Silk/Bamboo blend, 70% Bamboo and 30% Silk in a range of colors.
+Patons Silk Bamboo - Soft to the touch with the beautiful Silk/Bamboo blend, 70% Bamboo and 30% Silk in a range of colors.

-It has a pretty sheen and it’s is nice to knit with and makes a beautiful fabric.
+It has a pretty sheen, and it’s is lovely to knit with and makes a beautiful fabric.